Maureen O'Hara: Personal life and death

-In 1976, Blair had bought O'Hara a travel magazine, the Virgin Islander, which she began to edit from their home for many years in Saint Croix.
+In 1976, Blair had bought O'Hara a travel magazine, the Virgin Islander, which she began to edit from their home for 4 years in Saint Croix.
 She sold it in 1980 to USA Today to spend more time with her daughter and grandson Conor (born 1970).
-She passed on the airline business the following year, which by this time was chartering 120 flights a day with a fleet of 27 planes.
-O'Hara had had considerable prior experience with business as from the 1940s she ran a clothing store in Tarzana, Los Angeles, operating under her name, specializing in dresses for women.
+She passed on the airline business the following year, in 1981, which by this time was chartering 120 flights a day with a fleet of 27 planes.
+O'Hara had considerable prior experience in business, as from the 1940s she had run a clothing store, specializing in women's dresses, in Tarzana, Los Angeles.
 O'Hara increasingly spent time in Glengarriff on the south-west coast of Ireland, and established a golf tournament there in 1984 in the memory of her husband, Charles Blair.
 A hurricane in 1989 destroyed her home in Saint Croix.
 While in New York, inquiring about the costs of rebuilding, she suffered six successive heart attacks and underwent an angioplasty.
 She moved permanently to Glengarriff after suffering a stroke in 2005.

 In May 2012, O'Hara's family contacted social workers regarding claims that O'Hara, who had short-term memory loss, was a victim of elder abuse.
 In September 2012, O'Hara flew to the United States after receiving doctor's permission to fly, and moved in with her grandson in Idaho.
 In her last years she suffered from type 2 diabetes and short-term memory loss.

 On 24–25 May 2013, O'Hara made a public appearance at the 2013 John Wayne Birthday "Tribute to Maureen O'Hara" celebration in Winterset, Iowa.
 The occasion was groundbreaking for the new John Wayne Birthplace Museum; the festivities included an official proclamation from Iowa Governor Terry Branstad declaring 25 May 2013 as "Maureen O'Hara Day" in Iowa.
 The appearance included a performance by the Shannon Rovers Irish Pipe Band, who travelled from Chicago for the event.

-On 24 October 2015, O'Hara died in her sleep at her home in Boise, Idaho, from natural causes.
-She was 95 years old.
-O'Hara's remains were buried at Arlington National Cemetery in Virginia next to her late husband Charles Blair.
+On 24 October 2015, O'Hara died in her sleep at her home in Boise, Idaho, from natural causes, aged 95.
+She was buried at Arlington National Cemetery in Virginia, beside her late husband Charles Blair.

-As a "staunch conservative Republican, O'Hara supported the presidencies elections of Dwight D. Eisenhower, Richard Nixon, Gerald Ford, Ronald Reagan, George H. W. Bush and George W. Bush".
+As a "staunch conservative Republican, O'Hara supported the presidential elections of Dwight D. Eisenhower, Richard Nixon, Gerald Ford, Ronald Reagan, George H. W. Bush and George W. Bush".